Policies and Procedures

 The Company pays commissions via deposit onto a Company provided account with a debit card.
-A Consultant may also request a transfer of funds to your bank account wherein applicable fees are applied for this.
+An Affiliate may also request a transfer of funds to your bank account wherein applicable fees are applied for this.

 8.2.3 Tax Withholdings

-If a Consultant fails to provide his or her correct tax identification number, Wealtheo™ will deduct the necessary withholdings from the Consultant’s commission checks as required by law.
+If an Affiliate fails to provide his or her correct tax identification number, Wealtheo™ will deduct the necessary withholdings from the Affiliate’s commission checks as required by law.

 All information provided by Wealtheo™ in downline activity reports, including but not limited to personal and group sales volume (or any part thereof), and downline sponsoring activity is believed to be accurate and reliable.
 Nevertheless, due to various factors including but not limited to the inherent possibility of human, digital, and mechanical error; the accuracy, completeness, and timeliness of orders; denial of credit card and electronic check payments; returned products; credit card and electronic check charge-backs; the information is not guaranteed by Wealtheo™ or any persons creating or transmitting the information.

 ALL PERSONAL AND GROUP SALES VOLUME INFORMATION IS PROVIDED “AS IS” WITHOUT WARRANTIES, EXPRESS OR IMPLIED, OR REPRESENTATIONS OF ANY KIND WHATSOEVER.
 IN PARTICULAR BUT WITHOUT LIMITATION THERE SHALL BE NO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE, OR NON-INFRINGEMENT.